 In any case, however, you have an unhappy client.
 Suing them for defamation, while possible, isn’t always the best business solution.
 Instead, it’s often more efficient and reputation worthy to handle your online reputation by getting to the bottom of your customer’s complaint and making up for it.

-If you are a victim of defamation (remember the 3 ingredients) and looking for more help and guidance about the particular situation you’re in, you can always email Michelle Bolger at <firstname.lastname@example.org>.
+If you are a victim of defamation (remember the 3 ingredients) and looking for more help and guidance about the particular situation you’re in, you can always email Michelle Bolger, Employment Law Consultant at ESA Consultants at <email@example.com>.

 Editor’s note: Did you enjoy this?
 Wish to learn more about online reputation management?
 Sign up to the Phorest Academy Online Reputation Webinar and learn exactly how to take control of how clients treat, react and rate your business online.